xristos3490/rsync-toolkit/readme.md

     "remoteDir": "/path/to/remote/project2"
   }
 ]
 ```

-*Hint:* Make sure not to include any trailing commas at the end of each object or property.
+**Note:** Make sure not to include any trailing commas at the end of each object or property.

-6. _(Optional)_ Run the `source` command as described to update the shell
+6.  _(Optional)_ Run the `source` command as described to update the shell.

+## Disclaimer

+The Rsync Toolkit is a one-way syncing tool, meaning it only supports syncing from local directories to remote directories and not vice versa.
+We recommend taking appropriate precautions before using the tool to ensure that your data is not lost or corrupted during the syncing process.

 ## Contributing